-Canon 700D versus Nikon D5600
+Canon 700D vs Nikon D5600

 The Canon EOS 700D (called Canon T5i in some regions) and the Nikon D5600 are two digital cameras that were revealed to the public, respectively, in March 2013 and November 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5600 is notably smaller (10 percent) than the Canon 700D.
 Moreover, the D5600 is markedly lighter (20 percent) than the 700D.
 In this context, it is worth noting that neither the 700D nor the D5600 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around an APS-C sensor, their respective lenses will tend to have similar dimensions and heft.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (700D) and the Nikon Lens Catalog (D5600).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Canon 700D»||133 mm||100 mm||79 mm||580 g||440||n||Mar 2013||649||-||Canon 700D|